rei/rei-cedar-vue-2/README.md

 # Page: /components
 # data-example-id: panel-with-heading
 ```

-### Road Map

-* convert from backstop.json to npm dependency that auto loops through site structure capturing patterns via the `[data-example-id]` identifier.
-* move reference screen captures to satchel and update Travis to generate new reference on commit to master.

-### uCSS Testing - testing css rule usage
-To run uCSS
-* Note: `npm install` should have been run along with having the jekyll server running
-* From the project root run `npm run ucss`
-* The test will print to the console as it runs and upon completion a html report will open in your default browser

 ## See Also
 REI Cedar is a living, working project and will continue to grow, and change.
 Just like any healthy tree, this one will